publiccodenet/SpaceCraft/Notes/README-VISUALIZATION.md

 ---

-The CraftSpace visualization techniques bridge traditional library browsing with cutting-edge computer graphics, enabling efficient and beautiful exploration of vast Internet Archive collections in a spatial context.
+The SpaceCraft visualization techniques bridge traditional library browsing with cutting-edge computer graphics, enabling efficient and beautiful exploration of vast Internet Archive collections in a spatial context.